What is organisation?

 - Be realistic about how much you can take on at once.
 Remember that in addition to being a student, you may also need to balance this with part-time or casual work, spending time with friends and family, and having a bit of time to yourself to relax and do the things you enjoy.

 - Take steps to manage stress.
 Being a student is a stressful time for most people.
 While experiencing some stress is normal and can even be helpful in motivating us to get things done, too much stress is likely to take a toll on your overall health in the long-term.
-Check out the counselling website for tips on managing stress.
+Check out further resources resources on managing stress.